-RB Leipzig v Paris Saint Germain
+Wijnaldum scores but PSG held at Leipzig

 Post update

-Offside, RB Leipzig.
-Amadou Haidara tries a through ball, but Christopher Nkunku is caught offside.

-Foul by Marquinhos (Paris Saint Germain).
+Foul by Danilo Pereira (Paris Saint Germain).

+- 'I've been a millionaire and wanted to kill myself': Paul Merson opens up about how gambling has affected his life

+- 'So proud to be from the East End': Alex Scott explores her surprising ancestry